These countries are in the EU/EEA.

 - Foreign nationals who are going to work in Norway normally need a residence permit.
 You can read more about different types of residence permits for work and about who does not need a residence permit.

-- For a worker to be able to apply for a residence permit for work purposes you must make him or her a concrete offer of employment.
-You can normally do this by filling in UDI's employment offer form (pdf, 1,0 MB).
+- In order for a worker to be able to apply for a residence permit for work purposes, you must make him or her a concrete offer of employment.
+You can normally do this by filling in UDI's employment offer form (pdf, 1,6 MB).

 - Regarding applications for residence permits for skilled workers and seasonal workers, an employer may apply on the worker's behalf.
 In such case, you must have written authorisation from the worker.
 More information is available on the pages covering the various residence permits.